Hemasree01/MCP-TOOLBOX/README.md

 ## Overview

+Make sure to run the tool box and hotel_agent.py in two different terminals  in order to see the communication between the toolbox and agent.

 ## Step 1: Set up your database

 In this section, we will create a database, insert some data that needs to be